 Doctor of Pharmacy

-The Postgraduate Doctor of Pharmacy pathway is a professional program offered to licensed pharmacists with an accredited baccalaureate degree in pharmacy who wish to earn a higher degree relevant to clinical practice.
-The program is designed and developed to satisfy the needs of practicing pharmacists at health care centers within the country.
-The duration of the program is 2 years full time (or 4 years part time).
+The Postgraduate Doctor of Pharmacy is a QFEmirates level 9 professional program (Master's degree) offered to licensed pharmacists with an accredited baccalaureate degree in pharmacy who wish to earn a higher degree relevant to clinical practice.
+The program is designed and developed to satisfy the needs of practicing pharmacists at health care centers within the country and internationally.
+The duration of the program is 2 years full time and includes 1,440 hours (36 weeks) of placement in clinical environments.
 The College of Medicine & Health Sciences has a high global rating and is accredited by the General Medical Council.
 It is listed and accepted by the World Health Organization (WHO) and the Educational Commission for Foreign Medical Graduates and recognized by American and Canadian Universities and Health Institutions.

 Program Learning Outcomes